 I share, lastly, a stunning moment of balance and truth and wisdom.
 After the deaths of Alton Sterling and Philando Castile, my friend, who is an African-American living in Dallas, struggled in light of tragedy and confusion and outrage.
 She posted a photo on Facebook and wrote, “With a heavy heart and forced smile, I debated what to wear today.
 I chose this.”
 Her selfie showed her wearing a deep purple shirt with this etched on it, #Love.
 I felt sadness that she would have the burden of enduring and yet set her heart to love.
-Her response was a seasoned, mature, and weary one: always love.
+Her response expressed a seasoned, mature, and weary one: always love.
 Forgiveness disarms evil.
 She is my example.

 Actions seed from the human heart which spawn our thoughts and motivations.
 We stay racist because we keep stumbling over our prejudice.
 Change happens first personally and daily.
 My friend chose well.
 As Bryan Loritts has said, “Patience is not passive indifference.”
 We must seek each other.
 All must seek due process in every case.
 All must be humbly self-critical.
 We must speak truth without bitterness.